Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

 \subsubsection{Galaxy morphologies at low redshift}

 To verify that our bulge model is producing galaxies with reasonable morphologies, we consider the median fraction of stellar mass contained within galaxy bulges as a function of total stellar mass at $z=0.1$ (Figure \ref{discFraction}).
+Note that we chose this redshift instead of $z=0$ as it is the median redshift of the \citet{Thanjavur2016} observations to which we compare our model, and this allows us to implement a magnitude cut to mimic their selection effects; however, the equivalent plots at $z=0$ are qualitatively identical.

 Our model predicts that the majority of stellar mass for low mass galaxies ($M_\ast\simeq10^9M_\odot$) is contained in the bulge component, discs contribute a peak of $\sim60$ per cent of the stellar mass at $M_\ast\simeq10^{9.5}M_\odot$, and bulges again dominate at larger masses.
 This dip in the bulge-to-total mass ratio B/T is due to the masses at which the two bulge growth mechanisms are dominant; the merger-driven growth mode peaks for galaxies with $M_\ast\simeq10^9M_\odot$, while the instability-driven growth mode peaks at $M_\ast\simeq10^{11}M_\odot$.
 This suggests that high-mass galaxy discs are likely to be unstable and thus form bulges, while it is predominantly only less massive galaxies which form their bulges via mergers.
 We also see a steep increase in the merger-driven bulge fraction for the most massive galaxies, with major mergers forming giant ellipticals.
+We note that at masses $M_\ast<10^{8.65}M_\odot$, where the \textit{Tiamat} and \textit{Tiamat-125-HR} simulations are not converged, the bulge fraction drops rapidly---this is most likely a resolution effect.

+We compare our results to the SDSS observations of \citet{Thanjavur2016}, which are also shown in Figure \ref{discFraction}.
+We implement a magnitude cut of $r<17.77$, to match those observations; this magnitude cut restricts our sample to galaxies with $M_\ast>10^{10}M_\odot$.
+For stellar masses of $\gtrsim10^{11} M_\odot$ the model predicts a bulge fraction in remarkable agreement with the observations, increasing with mass to $\simeq0.9$ at $M_\ast\simeq10^{11.5}M_\odot$.
+For masses $10^{10}<M_\ast<10^{11}M_\odot$, our model overpredicts the total bulge fraction by approximately 10 per cent, though is consistent within the 16th--84th percentile range of simulated galaxy bulge fractions.

+We perform an equivalent comparison with the GAMA observations of \citet{Moffett2016} (Figure \ref{discFraction}).
+We implement a magnitude cut of $r<19.8$, to match those observations; this magnitude cut restricts our sample to galaxies with $M_\ast>10^{9}M_\odot$.
+For stellar masses of $M_\ast\gtrsim10^{11} M_\odot$ and $M_\ast\lesssim10^{10} M_\odot$ the model predicts a bulge fraction in good agreement with the observations.
+For masses $10^{10}<M_\ast/M_\odot<10^{11}$, our model overpredicts the total bulge fraction by up to 40 per cent.
+However, we note that their analysis does not include pseudobulges---this mass range is precisely where we predict the instability-driven or `pseudo' bulge to dominate, which may explain this discrepancy.